 Fortunately, solar has become far more accessible in recent years.
 With legislation in many states creating incentives for homes that switch to solar, the option has become more affordable and even necessary.

 Solar panels use the sun’s natural light to create electricity.
 This is a (literally) no-brainer way to reduce unneeded electricity costs and conserve energy in warmer months.
 It’s truly the way of the future—especially now that it’s easier to make the switch.

 Okay, so you’ve probably heard of the catchphrase: “Reduce, reuse, and recycle” before.
 But this phrase takes on a whole new meaning when we think about our homes and taking steps to conserve and upgrade in the long run.

 ‘Reducing’ goes beyond limiting the trash we produce.
 It’s also about striving to remove harmful emissions, lowering our carbon footprints, and saving energy where we can.
 ‘Recycling’ is more than simply separating items that don’t have to hit the dumpster—you can also recycle and reuse items.
 Take glass jars from sauces, for example, and reuse them for cups.
 Or, take your eggshells and other fruit/vegetable waste and create your own compost for a garden.

-And finally, DIY (Do It Yourself), which is essentially thinking about making your home more sustainable (without the added costs).
-For example, instead of hiring someone to mow your lawn and having them drive to your home, you can do it yourself and reduce those unnecessary car emissions.
+And finally, DIY (Do It Yourself), which is essentially thinking about making your home more sustainable.
+For example, instead of having someone mow your lawn, you can do it yourself and reduce those unnecessary car emissions from the drive over.
 Or, you can hang-dry clothing items rather than running dryer cycles.